imperfectandcompany/IG-Features-4-Surftimer-2-Influx-Migration/README.md

 ***Imperfect Gamers***

-Update: We have abandoned this project and started private development but this is public for anyone to use for their own server.
+Update: We have abandoned this project and started private development for IG.
+This will remain public for free-usage.

+I will not be providing support unfortunately due to limited time but it does not hurt to shoot me a message if you are stuck.

 It is fully working and ready with Influx Timer.